Axelvgtf/AlgoHIIT/README.md

   The `DAT`+`PRG`+`RES` structure is expected when initialising in `InitTRT.sce`

-Don't hesitate to tell me if you have any issues with the algorithm or if you want help with to make it better
+Don't hesitate to tell me if you have any issues with the algorithm or if you want help to make it better

 Enjoy :)